 Can An Applicant Apply To More Than One Grant Opportunity?

-Yes, applicants may apply to multiple grant opportunities, but may not submit more than one grant application to each opportunity.
-When submitting an application to multiple grant opportunities, do not seek funds for identical services and/or programs within identical regions.
+Applicants may apply to multiple grant opportunities, but may not submit more than one grant application to each opportunity.
+When applying to multiple grant opportunities, do not seek funds for identical services and/or programs within identical regions.
 However, you may seek grant funds for the same service and/or program, if serving a separate region.
-If applying to the Children’s Home Foundation Fund, organizations awarded funds within one round of grantmaking are encouraged to wait for the next round out before submitting a new application.

 Must An Organization Be Physically Located In The Geographic Service Area That Is Specified In The Grant Guidelines?